The Confusion Between Low-Light, Infrared, and Thermal

 When to Choose Low-Light Over Infrared or Thermal

-Low light cameras work best when the goal is to preserve colour information at night.
+Low-light cameras work best when the goal is to preserve colour information at night.
 A perimeter camera that needs to read the colour of a vehicle, identify clothing, or capture licence plates benefits from low-light technology.
-Colour helps investigators and identification systems work effectively.
+Colour gives investigators and identification systems more to work with.

 Infrared illumination is the right choice when there is essentially no ambient light and colour information is not critical.
 The image is monochrome but sharp, and the cost per camera is lower.
 Range is limited by the power of the illuminator, typically 20 to 100 metres.